input-output-hk/atala-prism/prism-backend/docs/node/SubscriptionMechanism.md

    sends the GCS to all subscribers' streams
 2. when a client receives a GCS, it checks if there are entries in the GCS which a client is interested in.
-   If there are any, in a separate connection a client requests an original block which the GCS was derived from, otherwise it saves a corresponding Atala block id as the last known to a local persistent storage.
+   If there are any, in a separate connection a client requests an original block which the GCS was derived from, otherwise it saves a corresponding Atala object id as the last known to a local persistent storage.
 3. in case, if a client requests a block for GCS, a node responds to the client with it.
    This message is sent to the separate connection, not to the associated stream.
-4. upon receiving a block, a client handles it and saves a corresponding Atala block id as the last known.
+4. upon receiving a block, a client handles it and saves a corresponding Atala object id as the last known.

 Pay attention, that instead of building GCS for an Atala block, node could build it for any kind of thing, for example, for sequence of block, for an Atala operation, or even